Creating MultiChoice *Lists*

 When you click Next>>, Pathagoras will take you to a screen like the following:

-This table contains all of your current MultiChoice *Lists*.
-Select the name of the list you wish to edit.
+This table contains all of your current *Aliases*.
+Select the Alias you wish to edit.

 To add a new variable and an associated list of choices, click Add New *Variable*.
 The screen will expand, providing you room to type the variable name and the list.